Paul Lukas: Biography

 Lukas was busy in the 1930s, appearing in such films as the melodrama Rockabye, the crime caper Grumpy, Alfred Hitchcock's The Lady Vanishes, the comedy Ladies in Love, and the drama Dodsworth.
 He followed William Powell and Basil Rathbone, portraying the series detective Philo Vance, a cosmopolitan New Yorker, once in The Casino Murder Case (1935).

 His major film success was Watch on the Rhine (1943), where he played a man working against the Nazis, a role he originated in the Broadway premiere of the play of the same name in 1941.
 His portrayal of Kurt Mueller, a German émigré with an American wife, played by Bette Davis, was universally lauded by critics.
 Brooks Atkinson of the New York Times, wrote: "As the enemy of fascism, Mr. Lukas' haggard, loving, resourceful determination becomes heroic by virtue of his sincerity and his superior abilities as an actor."
 He won the Academy Award for Best Actor for the role.
-He also received the New York Film Critics Award for his performance.
+He also received the New York Film Critics Circle Award for his performance.

 In 1943, Lukas guest-starred as the lead character in an episode of the radio program Suspense, "Mr. Markham, Antique Dealer", as well as the character of a blind composer in the episode "A World of Darkness".
 On 2 April 1944, he starred in "The Steadfast Heart" on Silver Theater.

 In the 1940s, Lukas was a charter member of the Motion Picture Alliance for the Preservation of American Ideals, a conservative lobbying group opposed to possible Communist influence in Hollywood.

 Lukas also starred as Professor Aronnax in Walt Disney's film version of Jules Verne's 20,000 Leagues Under the Sea (1954).

 Lukas's film career continued into the 1960s, with nine films, including Fun in Acapulco with Elvis Presley in 1963 and Lord Jim with Peter O'Toole in 1965.
 His final film, The Challenge, was released in 1970.

 The remainder of his career moved from Hollywood to the stage, and to television.
 His only singing role was as Cosmo Constantine in the original 1950 Broadway stage version of Irving Berlin's Call Me Madam, opposite Ethel Merman for over 600 performances (although he is heard singing a song in the 1933 film Little Women).

 Lukas died 15 August 1971, in Tangier, Morocco, reportedly while searching for a place to spend his retirement years.
 He is buried in Spain.